Did you know that there are many different stretching methods that go way beyond what you learned in gym class?

 - Improves your flexibility & range of motion.
 This makes it easier and less tiring to perform daily activities

-- Gives you better posture.
+- Gives you a better posture.
 Tight muscles pull your body into awkward positions, like being hunched over from back pain.

 - Maintaining a full range of motion through your joints improves your coordination.
 Good coordination protects us from falls and keeps us mobile as we age.